DocsUser Guide

 Pricing catalog

 The catalog is the core of Rateplane.
-It normalises pricing data from AWS, Azure, and GCP into a single table with consistent column names, units, and currency so you can make apples-to-apples comparisons without switching between three different pricing pages.
+It normalizes pricing data from AWS, Azure, GCP, OCI, Linode, and Vultr into a single table with consistent column names, units, and currency so you can make apples-to-apples comparisons without switching between three different pricing pages.

 Browsing and filtering